Design Process

 Explorations

 Based on the Formative research, we identified many issues in the existing Entity Browser.
-After going through every issue, we decided to focus on five main issues during this internship.
+After going through every issue, we decided to focus on five main issues.

 Top five issues we focused on are,